oyewalekehinde/calendar_day/README.md

 ## calendar_day

-The `DemoDivider` widget provides a simple wave divider that you can customize.
+The `CalendarDayWidget` widget provides a simple wave divider that you can customize.
 Here are some usage examples:

 1. Using the default divider: